openshift-labs/learn-katacoda/middleware/rhoar-getting-started-thorntail/04-add-fractions-for-health-check.md

 in which a single executable binary artifact is produced and moved through the testing, validation, and production environments in your organization.

-** 2. Add `monitor` fraction**
+** 2. Add `microprofile-healthcheck` fraction**

-Since Thorntail implements MicroProfile, in particular the [MicroProfile Healt API](https://microprofile.io/project/eclipse/microprofile-health), it includes the `microprofile-health` fraction which automatically adds health check infrastructure to your application when it is included as a fraction in the project.
+Since Thorntail implements MicroProfile, in particular the [MicroProfile Health API](https://microprofile.io/project/eclipse/microprofile-health), it includes the `microprofile-health` fraction which automatically adds health check infrastructure to your application when it is included as a fraction in the project.
 Open the `pom.xml`{{open}} file and click **Copy To Editor** to insert the new dependencies into the `pom.xml`{{open}} file: